nowfoster/nowfoster.org/README.md

 They can also choose an interview slot, powered by fetching all events on a Google calendar with zero attendees.
 The logic is stored in `lib/calendar.ts`.

+Google recommends using a service account for this, but instead we use an OAuth2 refresh token to impersonate a normal user.
+This is because you seem to need a paid GSuite subscription in order to add attendees to an event with a service account.

 Applying will:

 - Save the user's details to FaunaDB